benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### Response Headers

 Every API response includes headers, but the headers sent will vary.
-Some of the typical headers for NDe APIs are described below by category:
+Some of the typical headers for Nike APIs are described below by category:

 #### General Headers